 - the support of a dedicated academic mentor

-The scholarship is tenable for the duration of their chosen programme, subject to meeting the criteria for scholarship renewal each year.
+The scholarship is usually awarded for the first four years of study, subject to meeting the criteria for scholarship renewal each year.

 Watch our video "Innovation in the Arts at University College Dublin"